RedHatOfficial/ansible-redhat_satellite6/README.md

 ### Expected Host Groups
 * `satellite-servers` - Satellite Servers to perform the update on
-* `capsule-servers` - Satellite Capsules to perform the update on
+* `satellite-capsule-servers` - Satellite Capsule Servers to perform the update on